mannat-07/People-counter/README.md

 - INSIDE (IN − OUT)
 - SENS (current sensitivity/weight threshold)

-## 🐞 Troubleshooting
-- Camera not opening: ensure no other app uses the webcam; try a different index than 0.
-- Too many false positives: raise SENS, shrink ROI pad, increase min_box_area.
-- Missing people: lower SENS, widen ROI pad slightly, set frame_skip to 1.
-- Double counts: increase midpoint margin; raise min_dx_for_count.
-- Module warning about “code”: the file name `code.py` shadows the stdlib `code` module; this is harmless.
-Rename to `people_counter.py` if you want to silence it.

 ## 📦 Use cases
 - Entrance/exit tracking for rooms, halls, stores
 - Live occupancy monitoring
 - Event attendance and capacity management